 2 ACTIVITIES AND COMMUNITY INTEGRATION 2.1 Do individuals go outside of the facility during the receipt of services?
 Expectation: Individuals receive services in community settings outside the facility.
-Related Questions: $Do\ individuals\ exercise\ choice\ in\ determining\ community-based\ activities\ (related\ to\ objectives\ in\ their\ service$ YES ☐ NO plan) in which they will participate during receipt of services?
+Related Questions: Do individuals exercise choice in determining community-based activities (related to objectives in their service YES NO NO plan) in which they will participate during receipt of services?
 Do individuals have planned opportunities to interact with citizens without disabilities?
-YES ☐ NO Do individuals have unplanned opportunities to interact with citizens without disabilities? ☐ YES ☐ NO How often does the program provide opportunities for individuals to receive services in community settings outs ide the facili ty?
-2.2 Do services provided by the program make individuals more aware of community resources and employment options 5?
+YES Do individuals have unplanned opportunities to interact with citizens without disabilities?
+YES NO NO How often does the program provide opportunities for individuals to receive services in community settings outs ide the facili ty?
+2.2 Do services provided by the program make individuals more aware of community resources and employment options ?
 Expectation: Individuals have opportunities to discover and learn to access new community resources and identif y potential en nployment options.
 Related Questions: How does the program facilitate individuals' access to the community?

+-

+-

-Does the program organize activities or facilitate access to community resources of individuals' choosing ☐ YES ☐ NO (related to objectives in their service plan)?
-How does the program and its organized activities expose individuals to new community resources and potential I employment options?
+Does the program organize activities or facilitate access to community resources of individuals' choosing YES

+(related to objectives in their service plan)?

+How does the program and its organized activities expose individuals to new community resources and potentia l employment options?

+-

 2.3 Are individuals employed outside of the facility?

 Expectation: Individuals have the ability to seek and gain competitive employment in the community.

+Related Questions:

-Related Questions: How does the program aid individuals who wish to pursue competitive employment in the community?
+How does the program aid individuals who wish to pursue competitive employment in the community?

+-

+-

+Ī

 2.4 Are individuals able to move freely outside of the facility?
-Expectation: Individuals have full access to the community and are allowed to come and go from the facility, as the - individual's safety would be jeopardized.
-Reasons to restrict movement are documented in the individual's recor issues prior to revoking an individual's right to freedom of movement are documented. d.
-Attempts 1 to mitigate s safety Related Questions: Are individuals able to come and go from the facility and its grounds as they are able?
-YES ☐ NO Can individuals engage in community and social activities of their preference outside of the facility as they are able?
-YES □ No Are individuals moving around inside and outside of the facility?
-YES ☐ NO Does the facility provide accessible transportation so individuals may access the community? ☐ YES ☐ NO Is transportation provided or arranged by the facility to community activities?
-YES YES ☐ NO How does the facility organize appropriate transportation to community activities?
+Expectation: Individuals have full access to the community and are allowed to come and go from the facility, as the individual's safety would be jeopardized.
+Reasons to restrict movement are documented in the individual's recorr issues prior to revoking an individual's right to freedom of movement are documented. • afety Related Questions: Are individuals able to come and go from the facility and its grounds as they are able?
+YES NO NO Can individuals engage in community and social activities of their preference outside of the facility as they are able?
+YES Are individuals moving around inside and outside of the facility?
+YES NO NO Does the facility provide accessible transportation so individuals may access the community?
+YES Is transportation provided or arranged by the facility to community activities?
+YES How does the facility organize appropriate transportation to community activities?
 Do individuals have access to public transportation?
-YES ☐ NO Does the facility offer training to individuals on how to use public transportation? ☐ YES ☐ NO ✓ N/A Are public transport schedules and contact information readily accessible to individuals?
-YES ☐ NO □ N/A Do individuals with physical accessibility needs have access to accessible transportation? ☐ YES ☐ NO Describe and provide a copy of the facility's policies and procedures regarding transportation to community act tivities. -
+YES Does the facility offer training to individuals on how to use public transportation?
+YES ☑ N/A Are public transport schedules and contact information readily accessible to individuals?
+YES 🗌 NO 🗌 N/A Do individuals with physical accessibility needs have access to accessible transportation?
+YES Describe and provide a copy of the facility's policies and procedures regarding transportation to community act tivities. -